Silent Spring: Promotion and reception

 In the weeks before the September 27, 1962, publication, there was strong opposition to Silent Spring from the chemical industry.
 DuPont, a major manufacturer of DDT and 2,4-D, and Velsicol Chemical Company, the only manufacturer of chlordane and heptachlor, were among the first to respond.
 DuPont compiled an extensive report on the book's press coverage and estimated impact on public opinion.
 Velsicol threatened legal action against Houghton Mifflin, and The New Yorker and Audubon Magazine unless their planned Silent Spring features were canceled.
 Chemical industry representatives and lobbyists lodged a range of non-specific complaints, some anonymously.
 Chemical companies and associated organizations produced brochures and articles promoting and defending pesticide use.
 However, Carson's and the publishers' lawyers were confident in the vetting process Silent Spring had undergone.
 The magazine and book publications proceeded as planned, as did the large Book-of-the-Month printing, which included a pamphlet by William O. Douglas endorsing the book.

 American Cyanamid biochemist Robert White-Stevens and former Cyanamid chemist Thomas Jukes were among the most aggressive critics, especially of Carson's analysis of DDT.
 According to White-Stevens, "If man were to follow the teachings of Miss Carson, we would return to the Dark Ages, and the insects and diseases and vermin would once again inherit the earth".
 Others attacked Carson's personal character and scientific credentials, her training being in marine biology rather than biochemistry.
-White-Stevens called her "a fanatic defender of the cult of the balance of nature", while some credited former U.S. Secretary of Agriculture Ezra Taft Benson, in a letter to former President Dwight D. Eisenhower, as the source of a frequent question posed by Carson's critics: "Why a spinster with no children was so concerned about genetics?"
-His supposed conclusion: Carson was "probably a Communist".
+White-Stevens called her "a fanatic defender of the cult of the balance of nature".
+According to historian Linda Lear the former US Secretary of Agriculture Ezra Taft Benson, asked in a letter to former President Dwight D. Eisenhower, "Why a spinster with no children was so concerned about genetics?"
+Benson's conclusion was Carson was "probably a Communist".

 Monsanto published 5,000 copies of a parody called "The Desolate Year" (1962) which projected a world of famine and disease caused by banning pesticides.

 Many critics repeatedly said Carson was calling for the elimination of all pesticides, but she had made it clear she was not advocating this but was instead encouraging responsible and carefully managed use with an awareness of the chemicals' impact on ecosystems.
 She concludes her section on DDT in Silent Spring with advice for spraying as little as possible to limit the development of resistance.
 Mark Hamilton Lytle writes, Carson "quite self-consciously decided to write a book calling into question the paradigm of scientific progress that defined postwar American culture".